richardpowellus/android-docker-arm/README.md

 **⚠️ Security Warning:** Always use a strong VNC password when exposing to network!

+## Multi-Architecture Support

+This container supports both ARM64 and AMD64 architectures:

+- **ARM64**: Uses `system-images;android-33;google_apis;arm64-v8a`
+- **AMD64**: Uses `system-images;android-33;google_apis;x86_64`

+The correct architecture is automatically selected during build time.
+Both images are built via GitHub Actions and published as a multi-architecture manifest, so Docker automatically pulls the correct version for your platform.

+## Performance Optimizations

+This container is optimized for minimal size and maximum performance:

+- **Debian 12 Slim base** - 40% smaller than Ubuntu, faster startup
+- **Minimal dependencies** - Only essential packages installed with `--no-install-recommends`
+- **Headless JDK** - No GUI components for Java
+- **Shallow git clones** - Minimal noVNC installation
+- **Aggressive cleanup** - Removes package caches, temp files, and git history
+- **Multi-stage awareness** - Architecture detection at build time

 ## Architecture Notes

-This container is designed for ARM64 architecture and includes:
+This container includes:

-- Ubuntu 22.04 base image
+- Debian 12 Slim base image (minimal footprint)
 - Android SDK Command Line Tools
-- Android Emulator with ARM64 system image
+- Android Emulator with ARM64 or AMD64 system image
 - Xvfb for virtual display
 - x11vnc for VNC access
 - noVNC for web-based access
 - Fluxbox window manager (lightweight)
+- Automatic architecture detection

 ## Security Considerations

 1. **Change Default Password:** Always change the default VNC password
 2. **Network Exposure:** Be cautious when exposing ports to the internet
-3. **WhatsApp Security:** Use official WhatsApp APKs only
+3. **APK Security:** Use official APKs from trusted sources only
-4. **Data Privacy:** WhatsApp data is stored in Docker volumes
+4. **Data Privacy:** Android data is stored in Docker volumes
 5. **Regular Updates:** Keep the container and Android image updated

 ## Limitations

 - No hardware camera support (emulator limitation)
-- Phone calls via WhatsApp may have limitations
+- Phone calls may have limitations in emulator
-- SMS verification requires phone number with WhatsApp capability
+- SMS verification requires compatible services
 - Performance depends on host system resources
+- AMD64 emulation may be slower than ARM64 on ARM hosts

 ## GitHub Container Registry